-Academic standards are the measures that individual degree-awarding bodies set and maintain for the award of their academic credit or qualifications.
-These may exceed the threshold academic standards.
 The frameworks for higher education qualifications are supported and contextualised by subject benchmark statements.
-These national frameworks are maintained by QAA which is also responsible for quality assuring their use.
-Subject benchmark statements are utilised to set out the nature and characteristics of higher- level qualifications and the outcomes graduates are expected to achieve in specific subject areas.
+These national frameworks are maintained by Office for Students which is also responsible for quality assuring their use.
+Subject benchmark statements are utilised to set out the nature and characteristics of higher-level qualifications and the outcomes graduates are expected to achieve in specific subject areas.